WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part1/Atoms/index.md

 ---
 layout: ElectronicsTutorial
 title: Atoms
+subtitle: Understanding the nature of electricity.
 ---

+# Atomic Composition

 In order to understand how circuits work and how to design them, we must first understand some basic physics.
 Electrical theory and application comes directly from the structure and forces of atoms.